 The company plans to use 5G modems from Qualcomm in as many as four new iPhone models later this year.
 Apple last year acquired Intel’s modem business after striking the short-term supply deal with Qualcomm.

-This article was published under license from Bloomberg News and the original article can be viewed here
+This article is published under license from Bloomberg News: the original article can be viewed here